Easton Methodist Church: History

 Robert Carr Brackenbury, of Lincolnshire, came to Portland in 1791.
 Alongside Mr George Smith, the pair successfully established a Methodist following on Portland.
 By 1793 Brackenbury had a chapel built at his sole expense in Fortuneswell.
 However, the 19th-century construction of Portland Harbour's Breakwaters, and the other associated government works and defences, led to a large increase within Portland's Methodist population.
 A Wesleyan Church at Easton was built in 1854, and in 1878 a Wesleyan School within the village followed, built to accommodate 227 children.
 By the end of the 19th-century, the decision was made to build a new Methodist church, known as Underhill Methodist Church, by 1899, replacing Brackenbury's original chapel.

 The increasing Methodist community led to the need for a Tophill church, and this was built between 1906 and 1907.
 It was designed by Latrobe and Weston of Bristol, and built by builders Wakeham Brothers of Plymouth, for a total cost of £7,000.
 As it was sited alongside the 1878 Wesleyan School, the school building was transformed into the church hall.
-Easton Methodist Church is still active today as part of the Portland Methodist Circuit.
-The congregation is currently at approximately 120 members, and the church is often the host of many different events and community projects.
+Easton Methodist Church is still active today as part of the Dorset South and West Methodist Circuit.
+The congregation is currently at approximately 30 members, and the church is often the host of many different events for the community.